 Your nominations helped us donate £350,000 to not-for-profit organisations across the UK in 2018

-It’s been another fantastic year for the Royal London Foundation.
 We received a record number of nominations from members in 2018, meaning we were able to donate more to the not-for-profit organisations doing great work in your communities.

 In line with our aim to support people with chronic or long-term conditions – from homelessness and financial hardship to illness and disability – the Royal London Foundation offers individual grants of £5,000 to support the work of not-for-profit organisations and community groups nominated by members.
 The grants are unrestricted and can be put towards core costs.
-Thanks to you, we granted a total of £350,000 to 70 organisations across the UK in 2018, an incredible 89% increase on the amount we donated last year.
+Thanks to you, we granted a total of £350,000 to 70 organisations across the UK in 2018, an incredible 89% increase on the amount we donated in 2017.

 Find out about some of the great organisations we’ve granted funding to, and how they’re helping people in need, below.
 Please note, names have been changed to protect the identities of the people involved.